The Englishtown Project

 Guitar/Vocals: Tom is one of the NY area’s most versatile guitarists and also happens to be the foremost disciple of Bob Weir, arguably the best and most unique rhythm guitarist in rock history.
 In addition to Zen Tricksters, Tom also plays with the unique Dead On Live and Jam Stampede.

-Guitar/ Pedal Steel Guitar / Vocals: Kevin has made a name for himself playing pedal steel and guitar around the Tri-State area for many years.
-When not on board with The Englishtown Project, Kevin can be seen with The Space Bandits and or The Electricix, one of the longest running Grateful Dead tribute jam bands on the scene
+Pedal Steel / Guitar / Vocals: Kevin has made a name for himself playing pedal steel and guitar around the Tri-State area for many years.
+When not on board with The Englishtown Project, Kevin can be seen with The Space Bandits and or The Electricix.

 Clare Maloney